 - For mule deer, black bear, American marten, lynx, and many other wildlife, we're helping ensure safe passage across roads in the Cascades and Okanogan.

 - To protect endangered wildlife, such as winning listing for Canada lynx, we use existing laws such as the Endangered Species Act.

 - To document wildlife and get the best snapshot of where they are and how they are doing, we've run the oldest volunteer wildlife monitoring program in the state.
 Our monitoring project teams were the first to document wolves returned to Washington, and wolverines returning south of Stevens Pass in the Cascades.

-- To best connect habitat wildlife habitat, we're part of statewide coalitions, including the I-90 Wildlife Bridges Coalition, I-90 Wildlife Watch, and Washington Wildlife Habitat Connectivity Working Group.
+- To best connect habitat wildlife habitat, we're part of statewide coalitions, including the I-90 Wildlife Bridges Coalition, I-90 Wildlife Watch, Washington Wildlife and Recreation Coalition and Washington Wildlife Habitat Connectivity Working Group.